Slack Marketplace app guidelines and requirements

 • DO be transparent about the actions the app will take once added to a workspace.

-• DO add a disclaimer to your landing page and long description to let users know of the app's potential to generate inaccurate responses if it uses a LLM.
+• DO add a disclaimer to your landing page and long description to let users know of the app's potential to generate inaccurate responses, summaries or other outputs if it uses a LLM.

 • DO disclose the following AI-related information in the relevant fields in the Security & Compliance section of your submission: